tiagohcorreia/LAPR2/docs/sprintD/US015/04.tests-and-implementation/Tests and Implementation.md

-# US 005 - Register a Store
+# US 015 - List all booking requests managed by agent

 # 4. Tests